MicroProfiler

 debug.profileend()

-Be aware that there is a limited amount of memory available to MicroProfiler labels, so sometimes custom profiler labels may not appear as a meaningful name if this memory runs out.
-Using less labels will avoid this.
-If you no longer need to profile a section of your code, you should comment out or remove calls to these functions as they provide no other benefit except during debugging.
+There is a limited amount of memory available to MicroProfiler labels.
+If this memory runs out, custom profiler labels might not appear as a meaningful name in the timeline.
+Use fewer labels to avoid this issue.
+If you no longer need to profile a section of your code, comment out or remove calls to these functions.

 Example

 The code sample below connects a dummy function to the RunService.PreSimulation event, which runs every frame.
-Anything done this often should run as efficiently as possible, so calls to debug.profilebegin and debug.profileend have been added around the code to be profiled.
+Anything done this often should run as efficiently as possible, so this function is a good candidate for profiling.

 local RunService = game:GetService("RunService")